 - 1. The scheme is proven to be uniformly fifth order accurate including at smooth extrema, and this is verified numerically. - 2.
-Near discontinuities the scheme behaves very similarly to an ENO scheme [19, 43, 44], namely the solution has a sharp and non-oscillatory discontinuity transition. - 3.
+Near discontinuities, the scheme behaves very similarly to an ENO scheme (Harten et al. 1987; Shu and Osher, 1988, 1989) namely the solution has a sharp and non-oscillatory discontinuity transition. - 3.
 The numerical flux has the same smoothness dependency on its arguments as that of the physical flux f(u).
-This helps in a convergence analysis for smooth solutions and in steady state convergence.

-4. The approximation is self similar.
-That is, when fully discrete with Runge-Kutta methods in section

-2, the scheme is invariant when the spatial and time variables are scaled by the same factor.
+This helps in a convergence analysis for smooth solutions and in steady state convergence. - 4.
+The approximation is self similar.
+That is, when fully discrete with Runge-Kutta methods in "Time discretizations" section, the scheme is invariant when the spatial and time variables are scaled by the same factor.